Permian-Global-Research/science-letter-west-et-al/README.md

 # A letter response to West, et al. (2023)

-This repository contains the source code for a letter response to [West, et al. (2023)](https://www.science.org/doi/10.1126/science.ade3535).
+This repository contains the source code for an eLetter response to [West, et al. (2023)](https://www.science.org/doi/10.1126/science.ade3535).

 It contains refactored code to reproduce some of the results of the original paper,